 Creating the foundation for a Digital Campus

-Karl Grocock, Head of Service Management & Infrastructure, University of Leeds University of Leeds and Andy Barrow CTO, ANS Group
+Karl Grocock, Head of Service Management & Infrastructure, University of Leeds and Andy Barrow CTO, ANS Group

 How the University of Leeds has started to make a £Multi-Million IT cost saving to enable a digital campus by moving to a scalable and high-performance managed Azure cloud solution, with the help of cloud and managed services provider, ANS Group.

 Becoming a globally connected university

 Kathy McCabe, Director of Information Services (CIO) at Heriot-Watt University

 With three Scottish campuses, one campus in Dubai and another in Malaysia, Heriot-Watt’s‘hub and spoke’ approach to services was failing to meet the needs of its 30,000 online students, 13,500 on campus students, and 2,500 global staff.
 With cultural differences and local market regulations making it difficult for the university’s worldwide network to share and access resources, the IT team set out to overhaul its existing systems, and move towards a 100% cloud based model.
 In this presentation Kathy McCabe, Global Director of Information Services (CIO) at Heriot-Watt University, discusses the university’s strategic plan to create a globally connected campus by 2025, and how past, current, and future user culture has helped inform the approach.

 Kathy is Global Director of Information Services at Heriot-Watt University where she is responsible for Information Services, incorporating library, IT and digital learning.
 Kathy provides strategic direction and leadership to an international team of over 100 IT and library professionals, delivering a range of services to students, staff and visitors of the university.